Back Pain At Work - A Guide To Self-Care

 Many factors influence how back pain starts and continues to cause pain.
 It is so important to view them all in relation to each other in order to achieve the results we want.
 For example, at work, not having a work setup that is ergonomically optimal can be just as bad as not moving or changing positions often enough; or not drinking enough water or not sleeping enough have just as big an impact as being very stressed or emotionally exhausted!
 And the list doesn’t end here... old injuries, bad physical habits and our unique body quirks play a part in the whole picture.
 Once we link all the dots and have a complete picture, we can manage all of these elements safely and effectively... so let's dig further.

 When it comes to back pain, self-care should be synonymous with prevention.
 This is possibly the most important part of managing back pain and maybe the most difficult part of it.
 In order to approach self-care effectively we should try growing in tune with our body, listening to its needs and limitations.
 Our body is amazing at letting us know when something is wrong; pain tells us if we’re overworked or overstressed.
 The more challenging part, however, is preventing this from happening in the first place.
+That's is were experts like osteopaths become an essential figure, allowing us to recognise our short-comings and developing science-based preventative plans for back pain.

 Physical activity has many wonderful effects on the body and mind.
 When we move, our joints get naturally lubricated, keeping them healthy and mobile, our muscles get perfused with fresh blood and grow stronger, and our nervous system receives a lot of great information from the body and secretes ‘feel-good’ hormones.
 Body and mind are happy.